 Each of the Committees has its own Charter which establishes the Committee's terms of reference and operating procedures.

-Details of the ARC are set out under the heading "Principle 4: Safeguard integrity in financial reporting
+Details of the ARC are set out under the heading "Principle 4: Safeguard integrity in financial reporting.
+Details of the ITIC are set out under the heading "Principle 7: Recognise and Manage Risk".

 Human Resources and Remuneration Committee